234 E 1st St

+Many of our customers ask how to grill chicken without undercooking or ending up with it too dry.
 Wurstmeister Mike considers himself pretty good at grilling chicken too.
-He likes to grill chicken breasts and whole chickens.
+He likes to grill chicken breasts or the whole chickens.
+Here’s his tips.

 Skinless, boneless chicken breasts have hundreds of uses and are easy to prepare.
 Keep in the freezer and toss on the grill.
 We love the chicken breast because of its lean composition which prevents fatty flare-ups over a flame.
 Unfortunately, the lack of fat as insulation can result in chicken jerky if not grilled with care.
 Here are a few tips to help you easily grill juicy chicken in just minutes.